13 potential e-commerce M&As to watch out for in India in 2013

 (Edited by Sanghamitra Mandal)

 Accel India Management Co.
 Pvt.
-Ltd. is a venture capital firm with $329 million under management.
+Ltd. is a venture capital fund with $329 million under management.
 It provides seed and early stage capital to companies operating in India.
-The firm seeks to invest in infrastructure, technology, internet and consumer services, mobile, software and cloud-enabled services, media, life sciences and consumer products sectors.
-The company was founded in 2008 and is based in Bangalore, Karnataka with additional offices in Silicon Valley, New York and London.
+The firm seeks to invest in infrastructure, technology, internet and consumer services, mobile, e-commerce, software and cloud-enabled services, media, life sciences and consumer products sectors.
+The company was founded in 2008 and is based in Bengaluru, Karnataka with additional offices in Silicon Valley, New York and London.